Kontent-ai-Learn/kontent-ai-learn-code-samples/README.md

 ## How To Contribute

-Feel free to open a new issue where you describe your proposed changes, or even create a new pull request from your branch with proposed changes.
+Open a new issue where you describe your proposed changes, or create a pull request from your branch with proposed changes.

-Your changes must be approved by the Kontent docs team before they can appear in [Kontent docs](https://docs.kontent.ai).

 Each code sample is specified by a DocSection identifier.
-This identifier must be unique per tech stack.
-The code samples are processed and pushed to Kentico Kontent through the [Github Sync](https://github.com/KenticoDocs/kontent-docs-github-reader) service.
+See examples in the `DocSectionTemplate.txt` file.
+The DocSection identifier must be unique for each technology.

+If your changes are merged to the master branch, the new code is automatically processed by the [Github Sync](https://github.com/KenticoDocs/kontent-docs-github-reader) service and pushed to the Kontent Docs.
+The changes will not automatically appear in <https://docs.kontent.ai>.
+Your changes must be approved and published by the Kontent docs team before they can go live.

 ## Licence